Wildlander-mod/wildlander-mod.github.io/_16OtherResources/UltSkyFAQ.md

 Note: this is the only 'fix' support are aware of at this time and if it does not work for you, we won't be able to assist you further

 ---
-### Eorland Graymane wont temper/craft stuff for me
+### Eorlund Graymane wont temper/craft stuff for me

-Eorland Graymane is the best smith in the game, and as such reserves his services for members of the Circle for the companions.
+Eorlund Graymane is the best smith in the game, and as such reserves his services for members of the Circle for the companions.

 Note: you must be at least at the stage of "Kill the werewolf hunters" for the Quest "The silver hand"